Lhasa Apso Temperament & Personality Guide

 The Lhasa Apso is known for being a moderate-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+At 12-18 lbs and a 12-15 yrs lifespan, the Lhasa Apso is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 The Lhasa Apso's reputation in the non-sporting group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 Health Predisposition Summary: Lhasa Apsos show higher-than-average incidence of kidney disease, cherry eye, luxating patella based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.